E-Angadi/AngadiWeb/README.md

 [![E Angadi](/images/s1.png)](https://eangadi-a2aa8.web.app/)

-AngadiWeb is an e-commerce application built with an intention to help small and medium bussinesses to deploy there own e-commerce soltuion within no time.
+AngadiWeb is an e-commerce application built with an intention to help small and medium businesses to deploy there own e-commerce solution within no time.

 <b>Special Features of AngadiWeb:</b>